 - The applicant must be a Texas-based entity.
 Any not-for-profit institution or organization that conducts research is eligible to apply for funding under this award mechanism.
 A public or private company is also eligible for funding under this award mechanism. - The Principal Investigator (PI) must have a doctoral degree, including MD, PhD, DDS, DMD, DrPH, DO, DVM, or equivalent and reside in Texas for the period of the time that the research that is the subject of the grant is conducted. - A PI may submit only 1 new or resubmission application under this RFA during this funding cycle. - One Co-PI may be included.
-An individual may serve as a Co-PI in more than 1 application but should ensure that he or she could dedicate adequate time and effort should more than 1 application be funded. - Collaborations are permitted and encouraged, and collaborators may or may not reside in Texas.
+An individual may serve as a Co-PI in more than 1 application but should ensure that he or she could dedicate adequate time and effort should more than 1 application be funded.
+The Co-PI must reside in Texas for the period of the time that the research that is the subject of the grant is conducted. - Collaborations are permitted and encouraged, and collaborators may or may not reside in Texas.
 However, collaborators who do not reside in Texas are not eligible to receive CPRIT funds.
 Collaborators should have specific and well-defined roles.
 Subcontracting and collaborating organizations may include public, not-for-profit, and for-profit entities.
 Such entities may be located outside of the state of Texas, but non-Texas-based organizations are not eligible to receive CPRIT funds. - An applicant is eligible to receive a grant award only if the applicant certifies that the applicant institution or organization, including the PI, any senior member or key personnel listed on the grant application, or any officer or director of the grant applicant's institution or organization (or any person related to 1 or more of these individuals within the second degree of consanguinity or affinity), has not made and will not make a contribution to CPRIT or to any foundation specifically created to benefit CPRIT.

 - An applicant is not eligible to receive a CPRIT grant award if the applicant PI, any senior member or key personnel listed on the grant application, or any officer or director of the grant applicant's institution or organization is related to a CPRIT Oversight Committee member. - The applicant must report whether the applicant institution or organization, the PI, or other individuals who contribute to the execution of the proposed project in a substantive, measurable way, whether or not those individuals are slated to receive salary or compensation under the grant award, are currently ineligible to receive federal grant funds or have had a grant terminated for cause within 5 years prior to the submission date of the grant application. - CPRIT grants will be awarded by contract to successful applicants.
 Certain contractual requirements are mandated by Texas law or by administrative rules.
 Although applicants need not demonstrate the ability to comply with these contractual requirements at the time the application is submitted, applicants should make themselves aware of these standards before submitting a grant application.
 Significant issues addressed by the CPRIT contract are listed in section 10 and section 11.
-All statutory provisions and relevant administrative rules can be found at www.cprit.state.tx.us.
+All statutory provisions and relevant administrative rules can be found at www.cprit.texas.gov/.